 - 1) Never leave your instrument unattended.
 It takes very little time for someone to take it. - 2) The safest place for your instrument is in the case.
 Leave it there when you're not playing. - 3) Do not let other people use your instrument.
 They may not know how to hold and care for it. - 4) Do not use your case as a chair, foot rest or step stool.
 It is not designed for that kind of weight. - 5) Lay your case flat on the floor before opening it.
 Do not let it fall open. - 6) Do not hit your mouthpiece, it can get stuck. - 7) Do not lift your instrument by the valves.
 Use the bell and any large tubes on the outside edge. - 8) No loose items in your case.
 Anything loose will damage your instrument or get stuck in it. - 9) Do not put music in your case, unless space is provided for it.
-If you have to fold it or if it touches the instrument, it should NOT be there. - 10) Avoid eating or drinking just before playing.
-If you do, rinse your mouth with water before playing. - 11) You may not need to do it every day, but keep your valves running smooth with valve oil. - Put the oil directly on the exposed valve, not in the holes on the bottom of the casings.
+If you have to fold it or if it touches the instrument, it should NOT be there. - 10) If you eat or drink anything before playing, rinse your mouth with water or brush your teeth first. - 11) You may not need to do it every day, but keep your valves running smooth with valve oil. - Put the oil directly on the exposed valve, not in the holes on the bottom of the casings.